 A leader’s ability to recognize employees’ strengths and utilize them through proper delegation is essential in group development.
 Aside from this, leaders should provide timely and constant empowerment and objective and timely evaluation.

-To support their growth, great leaders recognize their staff’s achievements and accomplishments and provides continuous development and training.
+To support their growth, great leaders recognize their staff’s achievements and accomplishments and provide continuous development and training.

 Organizing and Planning Strengths